-Dining Dollars are a part of the meal plan and cannot be purchased separately unless you qualify for the Commuter/Apartment plan (ie. live in Wolf Ridge, Wolf Village or in an off-campus location.)
-This plan consists of $750 Dining Dollars only and offers a five percent discount at the register.
+Dining Dollars are a part of the meal plan and cannot be purchased separately unless you qualify for the Commuter/Apartment plan (ie. live in Wolf Ridge, Wolf Village, Greek Housing or in an off-campus location.)
+This plan consists of $750 Dining Dollars and offers a five percent discount at the register.

 If I run out of Dining Dollars, can I get more?

 Yes.
-Prior to the change deadline (Sept 30 for fall and Jan 31 for spring) click here to override your existing plan with a higher number of Dining Dollars.
-For example, if you chose 100 and you now want 200, select 200 and an additional 100 will be billed to your account with the cashier’s office.
+Prior to the change deadline, you can override your existing plan with a higher number of Dining Dollars.
+For example, if you chose 100 and you now want 200, select “200,” and an additional 100 will be billed to your account with the cashier’s office.

 If you want to add more after the change deadline, click here.
 It will take you to our site where you can not only add more Dining Dollars, but also monitor your meal plan activity and manage your AllCampus account.

 We’ve provided some tips here.
 But remember, you can try out your plan until September 30 for the fall and January 31 in the spring and make changes if necessary.

 We process meal plan applications weekly and send them to the cashier’s office beginning in June each year.
 It may take up to two weeks before the charges register with the cashier.
 That said, as long as we have your request, we can make your plan active within 48 hours, regardless of whether or not it has been billed and paid for.

 If you change or cancel your meal plan, we will send a credit or additional debit to the cashier’s office for processing.
 Expect up to two weeks for the charges to be reflected at the cashier’s office and perhaps more if your request is logged during the winter holiday as the university is closed during that time.

 It’s the beginning of the semester but I can only see my dining dollars balance from the previous semester.
 I know I have more.
 What do I do?